 - I. PIAB does not process Personal Data for purposes otherwise than in compliance with and in discharge of its functions. - II.
 PIAB is obliged to notify the Respondent of the nature of the claim and the Respondent has to reply within 90 days stating whether or not he/she consents to the making of the assessment. - III.
 PIAB will disclose the Claimant's Application and medical reports to Respondents in order for Respondents to consider the extent of their involvement or exposure to the claim submitted and whether they wish to consent to the assessment of the claim by the Board. - IV.
 In exceptional circumstances, where the claim is not appropriate for assessment (such as where the injuries are wholly psychological or there is overlap of injuries between a number of accidents) the medical report will not be provided to the Respondent.
-In addition, where the medical report contains information that is particularly sensitive, such as in relation to sexual abuse, the medical report will not be provided to the Respondent. - V. PIAB may commission an independent medical report for the purposes of assessing a claim.
+In addition, where the medical report contains information that is particularly sensitive, such as in relation to sexual abuse, the application form and medical report will not be provided to the Respondent. - V. PIAB may commission an independent medical report for the purposes of assessing a claim.
 Where such a report is commissioned a copy of the report will be issued with the assessment to the Claimant and their advisor (if any) and to the Respondent or their advisor (if any) so that they can consider acceptance. - VI.
-PIAB will not disclose Personal Data to third parties unless the Data Subject has consented to this disclosure or unless the disclosure to the third party is necessary for the Board's functions (in such circumstances, the third party is bound by similar data protection requirements).
-However, PIAB will disclose Personal Data to third parties if we believe in good faith that we are required to disclose it in order to comply with any applicable law, a summons, a search warrant, a court or regulatory order or other statutory requirement.
-PIAB will also notify the Motor Insurers' Bureau of Ireland of motor claims where a Respondent's insurers are unknown or unidentified. - VII.
-Under Section 86 of the PIAB Act 2003, PIAB may disclose certain Personal Data to a central database relating to personal injuries claims but only if the database is maintained in accordance with the DPA.
-Any plans to implement such a system will be conducted in consultation with the Data Protection Commissioner.
+PIAB will not disclose Personal Data to third parties unless the Data Subject has consented to this disclosure (example: the claimant's solicitor) or unless the disclosure to the third party is necessary for the Board's functions (in such circumstances, the third party is bound by similar data protection requirements).
+However, PIAB will disclose Personal Data to third parties if we believe in good faith that we are required to disclose it in order to comply with any applicable law, a summons, a search warrant, a court or regulatory order, or for purpose of co-operating with lawful requests by An Garda Síochána or other statutory agencies or to meet other statutory requirements.
+PIAB may also notify the Motor Insurers' Bureau of Ireland of motor claims where a Respondent's insurers are unknown or unidentified.

-- VIII.
-Under Section 73 of the PIAB Act 2003 it is an offence, other than with the consent of the Board, for a member of the Board, a member of the staff of the Board, a member of a committee of the Board or an advisor or consultant to the Board, to disclose confidential information, including information that would identify a Claimant or a Respondent or to make known the amount of an assessment that has been made in a particular claim. - IX.
+VII.
+Under Section 73 of the PIAB Act 2003 it is an offence, other than with the consent of the Board, for a member of the Board, a member of the staff of the Board, a member of a committee of the Board or an advisor or consultant to the Board, to disclose confidential information, including information that would identify a Claimant or a Respondent or to make known the amount of an assessment that has been made in a particular claim.

+VIII.
 Under Section 54(1)(d) of the PIAB Act 2003, the Board of PIAB is also obliged "to collect and analyse data in relation to amounts awarded on foot of, or agreed in settlement of, civil actions to which this Act applies".
-Such data will be collected from the Courts Service and the Irish Insurance Federation and from such other sources as from time to time may be deemed appropriate.
-PIAB will not disclose this data to third parties.
+Such data will be sought from the Courts Service, individual insurers/relevant parties, Insurance Ireland and from such other sources as from time to time may be deemed appropriate.